Loyola University Maryland

 • Attend a pre-fall orientation event in August.
 This event is usually the day before the university’s fall orientation begins.

-• Maintain a 3.0 GPA in the courses required by their major.
+• Maintain a 3.0 GPA in the courses required by their major starting in the sophomore year.

 • Continue making progress toward a CPaMS major, including declaring it once major declarations are available in the sophomore year: computer science, physics, mathematics, statistics, or data science.
 Data science majors must choose a technical focus within the major's course choices.